Boundary-induced nucleation control: A theoretical perspective: Theory of single-cluster formation

 \subsection{Flux-dependence of the critical density}

-On a purely theoretical basis one can estimate the flux-dependence of the critical density $\rho^*\lowt{form}$.
-According to standard nucleation theory \cite{islands_mounds_atoms} the local nucleation rate scales like $\Gamma \lowt{loc} \propto \rho^{I+1}$ if $I$ denotes the critical nucleation size.
+On a theoretical basis one can estimate the flux-dependence of the critical density $\rho^*\lowt{form}$.
+According to mean-field nucleation theory the local nucleation rate scales like $\Gamma \lowt{loc} \propto \rho^{I+1}$ if $I$ denotes the critical nucleus size.
 Note that in \eqaref{\ref{eq:stat_sol}} the spatial dependence is given by $x/L$ and $y/L$, respectively.
-As a consequence, the spatial range close to the centre, where cluster formation can occur, i.e. $\rho \lowt{stat} (x,y) \approx \rho^*\lowt{form}$, is proportional to the total area $L^2$.
-Thus, for the interesting case $\avN = 1$ one obtains for the total nucleation rate
+As a consequence, the spatial range close to the center the maximum of the density distribution, where cluster formation is most likely, i.e. $\rho \lowt{stat} (x,y) \approx \rho^*\lowt{form}$, is proportional to the total area $L^2$.
+Thus, for the interesting parameter set with $\avN = 1$ one obtains for the total nucleation rate

 The possible flux-dependence is explicitly indicated.
-Of course, this relation only holds under the condition that no nucleation has occurred so far.
+This relation only holds under the condition that no nucleation has occurred so far.

-The growth of nuclei does not depend on the flux, as will shown in the next section \secref{\ref{sec:quanlit_behav}}.
+The nucleation rate in this case ($\avN = 1$) does not depend on the flux, as will be shown in the next \secref{\ref{sec:quanlit_behav}}.
 As an immediate consequence one has the simple scaling $\Gamma_{tot} \propto F$, i.e. when doubling the flux and appropriately modifying the length $L$ to keep $\avN = 1$ also the total nucleation rate will become twice as large.
-From \eqaref{\ref{eq:num_sum}} it follows that there is an direct relation between the chosen length scale $L$ and the flux $F$.
+From \eqaref{\ref{eq:num_sum}} it follows that there is a direct relation between the chosen length scale $L$ and the flux $F$.
 Choosing $L^2 \propto \rho^*\lowt{form}(F)/F$ one explicitly keeps track of the flux dependence in order to keep $\rho^* \equiv \rho \lowt{stat}$ constant.
 Inserting both relations into \eqaref{\ref{eq:gammatot}} one gets $F \propto \rho^{*I+2}\lowt{form}(F)/F$ and thus

 with $p = 2/(I+2)$ as an immediate consequence one can predict how one has to vary the grid size $L$ in order to keep $\avN = 1$ when varying the flux.
 In general \eqaref{\ref{eq:num_sum}} yields $L^2 F \propto \rho^*\lowt{form}(F)$.
 Together with \eqaref{\ref{eq:rhof}} this yields